cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 ## Proxy support

+When using Wrangler in corporate environments that require the use of a VPN or HTTP proxy, you may come across a `UNABLE_TO_GET_ISSUER_CERT_LOCALLY` error.

+You can use Wrangler with your VPN or HTTP proxy via environment variables.

+To use Wrangler behind a proxy, you'll need to set an environment variable pointing to your proxy.

-Wrangler supports the use of proxies via environment variables.
+Wrangler supports the following environment variable names:
+- `https_proxy`
+- `HTTPS_PROXY`
+- `http_proxy`
+- `HTTP_PROXY`

-The first non-empty environment variable named `https_proxy`, `HTTPS_PROXY`, `http_proxy` or `HTTP_PROXY` will be used when wrangler makes outgoing requests.
+The first non-empty environment variable in this list will be used when wrangler makes outgoing requests.

 For example, on macOS this can be done by adding `HTTP_PROXY=http://<YOUR_PROXY_HOST>:<YOUR_PROXY_PORT>` before your wrangler commands, as shown below: